Impact of momentum anisotropy and turbulent chromo-fields on thermal particle production in quark-gluon plasma medium: Near (Non)-equilibrium quark and gluon distributions

-Here, $\bar{f}$ denotes the ensemble averaged momentum distribution (singlet) function of quasi-partons.
+Here, $-i{\mathbf p}\times\nabla_p = {\mathbf L}^{(p)}$, ${\bf v}={\bf p}/\omega_{g,q}$ and for the $\bar{f}(\vec{p})$ we shall employ $f(\vec{p})$ in Eq.(\ref{eq1}).
+Here, $\bar{f}$ denotes the ensemble averaged momentum distribution (singlet) function of quasi-partons~\cite{bmuller}.
 In our case, $\bar{f}\equiv f(\vec{p}, \vec{r})$, as given in Eq. (\ref{eqf}).
 Note that we are only considering the anomalous transport and the collision term is not taken in to account here.
 The argument here is based on the fact that the anomalous transport process, which leads to highly significant suppression of the transport coefficients in the expanding QGP, is the dominant mechanism to understand the tiny value of the $\eta/S$ for the QGP.
-We intend to re-visit it, employing an appropriate collision term in the near future.
+We intend to revisit it, employing an appropriate collision term in the near future.
+In obtaining the above mentioned diffusive Vlasov equation, appropriate forms correlation functions functions (Gaussian correlators satisfy all the assumptions) for the color fields have been chosen~\cite{bmuller} while assuming that the color-electric and -magnetic field are uncorrelated.
+Being real and symmetry properties of the Gaussian correlators with respect to two space-time points express the chaotic nature of the hot QCD plasma.
+This is how the turbulent nature of the plasma and its effects on the dynamics through the transport equation is introduced here, following Ref.\cite{bmuller}.

 The force term (${\mathcal F_V}$) in the case of chromo-electromagnetic plasma will have the following form~\cite{bmuller}: